ryanwelcher/advanced-query-loop/readme.txt

 3. Query posts before a date, after a date or between two dates.

 == Changelog ==
 = 2.0.0 =
+* ACF custom fields now show in the auto-complete dropdown list for Post Meta Queries ( props to @jvanja  )
+* Adds sort by Post ID ( props to @markhowellsmead )
+* Fixes a typo in the Order By label.
+* Fixes a bug where a second AQL instances was getting post meta query values from the first.

+= 2.0.0 =
 * Due to a change in core, Post Count can no longer be overridden when the block is set to inherit the query.
 * Adds Exclude current post option.
 Props to @Pulsar-X